-On school days I make my kids an omelette and they finish off with a bowl of cereal.
-I’ve never tried to reheat an omelette, but I imagine it would be leather-like.
-Omelettes are so quick to make it hardly seems worth the trade-off.
+On school days I make my kids an omelet and they finish off with a bowl of cereal.
+I’ve never tried to reheat an omelet, but I imagine it would be leather-like.
+Omelets are so quick to make it hardly seems worth the trade-off.

-At the weekend, I don’t see my boys until lunchtime at the earliest (they are teenagers 🤦♀️).
+At the weekend, I don’t see my teenage boys until lunchtime at the earliest.

 How much time can you save meal prepping breakfast?